 The Bach Party* was born.

 *Pronunciation TBD.
 Accepting suggestions.

-Now free and clear of Bachelo-nevermind, can't even say it anymore - now free and clear of YOU KNOW WHAT, we've decided to plan a Bach Party to span a few nights once our closest pals have landed in Puerto Vallarta prior to our wedding weekend.
+We've decided to plan a Bach Party to span a few nights once our closest pals have landed in Puerto Vallarta prior to our wedding weekend.

 I leave you with the Bach Party Rules: